Vankog/JustFiddling/README.md

 # JustFiddling
-Just a test with Processing and IntelliJ
+Just a test with Processing and IntelliJ and git